dandavison/delta/README.v0.2.0.md

 <table><tr><td><img width=500px src="https://user-images.githubusercontent.com/52205/86267612-f8af1880-bb94-11ea-9c32-b8b2baa5b94d.png" alt="image" /></td></tr></table>

+### diff-highlight and diff-so-fancy emulation
+[diff-highlight](https://github.com/git/git/tree/master/contrib/diff-highlight) is a perl script distributed with git that allows within-line edits to be identified and highlighted according to colors specified in git config. [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) builds on diff-highlight, making various additional improvements to the default git diff output.
+Both tools provide very helpful ways of viewing diffs, and delta provides emulation modes for both of them: use `--diff-highlight` or `--diff-so-fancy`.

+The edit inference algorithm employed by diff-highlight (and therefore by diff-so-fancy) is deliberately simpler than Delta's Levenshtein-type algorithm (see discussion in the [diff-highlight README](https://github.com/git/git/tree/master/contrib/diff-highlight)).
+The simpler algorithm could be added as an alternative to delta, but that hasn't been done yet.

 ### 24 bit color (truecolor)

 Delta looks best if your terminal application supports 24 bit colors.
 See https://gist.github.com/XVilka/8346728.
 For example, on MacOS, iTerm2 supports 24-bit colors but Terminal.app does not.